 Perches

 Even for bantams, perches should be broad, 5cm across, with the top edges rounded.
 They should be the correct height for the breed so they can get on them easily and have room to stand up on them, but heavy breeds should have low perches to avoid feet bruising on descent.
 Perches should allow a minimum of 22cm for large fowl and 15cm for bantams.
 Allow 30cm between perches if more than one.
-Make sure they are higher than the nestbox otherwise the hens will roost in the nestbox.
+Make sure they are higher than the nestboxes otherwise the hens will roost in them, dirtying them.
 Perching in birds is achieved when the bird crouches and tendons in the legs are passively tensed by the flexion of the joints, automatically clamping the digits around the perch.

 Pophole

 This is a low door wide enough so that the hens can go in and out of the house at will in daylight.
 The most practical design has a vertical sliding cover which is closed at night to prevent fox damage.
 The horizontal sliding popholes quickly get bunged up with muck and dirt and are difficult to close.
+Make sure the pophole is large enough for the larger breeds to get in and out.

 Cleaning